nikiforov-alexander/pt7-instateam-spring-with-hibernate/README.md

     - There is CSS directory [css],  with [normalize.css] and [site.css]
     - JavaScript file for application is called [app.js]
-    - Website icon file : [favicon.png]
+    - Website icon file : [favicon.ico]

     <hr>
     Thymeleaf templates are in [resoures/templates][templates] directory.